 A herringbone pattern would look great all over a quilt and give a great subtle texture to the quilt top.

-The Best Option for Beginner Quilters: Try a Quilting Template
+The Best Option for Beginner Quilters: Try a Pantograph

-Interested in trying a stencil out?
-Click here to grab one FOR FREE so you can start knocking out that WIP pile ASAP!
+And if you are already familiar with pantographs, be sure to click here to grab a stencil for free so you can start knocking out that WIP pile ASAP!

 0 Comments